-Skip the canned refried beans and learn how to make this authentic & easy crockpot refried beans recipe!
+Skip the canned beans and learn how to make this authentic & easy crockpot refried beans recipe!
 Use dry or canned beans, or make refried black beans!
-Great for burritos made with homemade tortillas.
+Great for burritos made with cilantro lime rice and homemade tortillas.

-But I have learned that cooking beans from scratch always, always, ALWAYS tastes better.
+I have learned that making crock pot refried beans ALWAYS tastes better.

 - Pinto beans